Kenny Britt: St. Louis / Los Angeles Rams

 On March 31, 2014, Britt signed a one-year deal with the St. Louis Rams.
 The contract was worth $1.4 million with $550,000 guaranteed on the condition that he made the Rams 53-man roster.
+In Week 11, against the Denver Broncos, he had four receptions for 128 receiving yards and one receiving touchdown.
+In the 2014 season, Britt finished with 48 receptions for 748 receiving yards and three receiving touchdowns.

 Britt re-signed with the Rams on a two-year, $9.125 million contract on March 13, 2015.
+In the 2015 season, he had 36 receptions for 681 receiving yards and three receiving touchdowns.

+In Week 6 of the 2016 season, Britt had seven receptions for 136 receiving yards and two receiving touchdowns in the 31–28 loss to the Detroit Lions.
 In the 2016 season, Britt became the first Rams wide receiver to reach 1,000 yards since Torry Holt in 2007.
+He finished the 2016 season with 68 receptions for 1,002 receiving yards and five receiving touchdowns.

 Cleveland Browns

 On March 9, 2017, Britt signed a four-year, $32.5 million contract with the Cleveland Browns.
 Britt's effort and commitment to play football came into question throughout the entire season.
 After recording just 18 catches in nine games, he was released by the Browns on December 8, 2017.
 It was also reported that Britt requested his release.

 New England Patriots

 On December 13, 2017, Britt signed a two-year contract with the New England Patriots.
-The team then went on to Super Bowl LII where they would lose to the Philadelphia Eagles 41-33.
+Britt finished the 2017 season with 20 receptions for 256 receiving yards and two receiving touchdowns.
+The team went on to Super Bowl LII where they lost to the Philadelphia Eagles 41–33.
 Britt was inactive for the Super Bowl.
 On March 6, 2018, the Patriots decided to pick up Britt's second-year option, retaining him for the 2018 season.
 Britt was released by the Patriots on August 22, 2018.